ricardorauber/RestService/README.md

 #### With a Custom Error from the server

-If your webservice has a custom way to reply with an error, let's say, a json object with the error details, you can use another parameter to get the response decoded to a `Codable` object like this:
+If your web service has a custom way to reply with an error, let's say, a json object with the error details, you can use another parameter to get the response decoded to a `Codable` object like this:

 ```swift
 struct ServerError: Codable {